python-security/pyt/pyt/analysis/README.rst

 ============================

-After we know that a definition reaches a use that we are interested in, we make what use called `definition-use chains`_ to figure out how the definition reaches the use.
+After we know that a definition reaches a use that we are interested in, we use what are called `definition-use chains`_ to figure out how the definition reaches the use.
 This is necessary because there may be more than one path from the definition to the use.
 Here is the code from `definition_chains.py`_: